KotDCG/KotDCG.github.io/King of the Dead.md

 - Red Jacks | Scry: Look at the next 4 cards in your draw pile.
 Discard any.
 Put back on top the draw pile in the same order.
 - Black Jacks | Foretell: Look at the top 3 cards of your draw pile.
 You may discard 1.
 Put remaining cards back on top of your draw pile in any order you choose.
 - Red & Black Jack | Corrupt+: Look at the top three cards of your draw pile.
 Discard 1.
 Put the rest in your hand.
 - Red Queens | Bestir: Send any card from your draw pile to the well.
 Re-shuffle.
 Draw a card.
-(Aces are wild)
+(Aces are wild) <!-- TODO Red Queens need to be more powerful -->
 - Black Queens | Send any card from your discard to the well.
 You may buy a card of the same value or less.
 Color restrictions do not apply.
 (Aces count as 1).
 - Red & Black Queen | Liturgy+: Send any card from your hand or discard to The Well.
 Draw three cards.
 - Red Kings | Emendate: Shuffle The Well face-down, then draw two cards.
 Return The Well to it's spot face-up.